 Overall, consumption increased among all dose groups throughout gestation and lactation.
-During the first two weeks of exposure (pre-mating), water consumption was significantly decreased in all DMTC-exposed groups (time-by-dose F ${(9, 87)} = 37.71$ , p<0.0001).
-During the first half of gestation, only the high concentration decreased consumption (data not shown, time-by-dose F ${(18, 180)} = 1.98$ , p=0.013) but these differences were not significantly different from control throughout the rest of exposure.
+During the first two weeks of exposure (pre-mating), water consumption was significantly decreased in all DMTC-exposed groups (time-by-dose F ${(9,\ 87)}=37.71$, p<0.0001).
+During the first half of gestation, only the high concentration decreased consumption (data not shown, time-by-dose F ${(18,\ 180)}=1.98$, p=0.013) but these differences were not significantly different from control throughout the rest of exposure.

-Only the high concentration of DMTC altered maternal body weight gain, which was significantly lower than control throughout the exposure (time-by-dose F ${(18, 180)} = 3.58$ , p<0.0001).
+Only the high concentration of DMTC altered maternal body weight gain, which was significantly lower than the control group for the duration of the exposure (time-by-dose F ${(18,180)} = 3.58$, p<0.0001).